 Reduction after reaching the higher income free area

 The Method 2 calculation also requires the individual's income and maintenance tested rate to be calculated under Method 1.
 However, when doing so, income in excess of the income free area, but equal to or below the higher income free area, reduces the rate by 20%, while income in excess of the higher income free area reduces the rate by 30%.
-The individual's provisional FTB Part A rate is compared to their income and maintenance tested rate and the higher of the two is payable.
+The individual's provisional FTB Part A rate is compared to their income and maintenance tested rate and the higher of the 2 is payable.

 Act reference: FAAct Schedule 1 clause 25 Method of calculating Part A rate